Best cameras for kids and teens – Updated 2021

 Kodak Pixpro WPZ2

 This is the brand new camera on the block…Rugged shockproof, waterproof and great design!
-Sharp Shots will be using the Pixpro WPZ2 combined with the Nikon W150 for our kids photography workshops and after school clubs from now on.
+Sharp Shots will be using the Kodak Pixpro WPZ2 (above) combined with the Nikon W150 for our kids photography workshops and after-school clubs from now on.

 This camera is perfect for kids but also ideal for adults and a great addition to a family holiday or adventure!